Schedule demo

 The result of above query is that the agent monitors all the beans under the Buffer Pool, and will monitor the attributes memory used and total memory.
 This will be named as java.nio-BufferPool-Direct-MemoryUsed, etc.

-Spaces in the query name should be escaped with a backslash (") before them so that the agent can properly parse the entire query string.
-In the preceding example, the whitespace between Pool and (HikariPool-1) has been escaped because "Pool (HikariPool-1)" is a complete name in itself.
+Note: Spaces in the query name should be escaped with a backslash (\) before them so that the agent can properly parse the entire query string.
+In the below example, the whitespace between Pool and (HikariPool-1) has been escaped because "Pool (HikariPool-1)" is a complete name in itself.

 If you do not want to monitor JMX metrics, you can disable the Capture JMX metrics checkbox under Configuration Profile → Edit APM agent configuration profile → Background transactions.